XanaduAI/strawberryfields/doc/installing.rst

     python --version

-If the above prints out 3.7, you will need to install Python 3.6.
+If the above prints out 3.7, and you still want to use TensorFlow, you will need to install Python 3.6.
 The recommended method is to install `Miniconda3 <https://docs.conda.io/en/latest/miniconda.html>`_.

 Once installed, you can then create a Python 3.6 Conda environment:

 .. code-block:: console

-    conda create --name new_env python=3.6
+    conda create --name sf_tensorflow_env python=3.6
-    conda activate new_env
+    conda activate sf_tensorflow_env
     pip install strawberryfields tensorflow==1.3